 The practice of growing hedgerows stems from at least the Medieval times of England and Ireland.
 Hedgerows can increase the beauty, productivity, and biodiversity of a property.
 Discover 10 reasons why this age-old strategy can benefit your suburban property.

 Designing the layout of a property can be overwhelming.
 Here are three reasons why a permaculture designer can help you meet your goals for an efficient and productive landscape (and what to look for in a designer).

-Black raspberries can be a delicious and productive crop for the small landscape.
+Black raspberries are a delicious and productive crop for the small landscape.
 Learn how to train and prune black raspberries for the best harvest.

 Growing black raspberries is a simple and rewarding experience.
 Here’s how to grow and care for black raspberries in the small-scale garden or edible landscape.